VUB-HYDR/2021_Sterl_etal_AHA/README.md

 # 2021_Sterl_etal_AHA

-Code for the paper "A spatiotemporal atlas of hydropower in Africa for energy modelling purposes".
+Code for the paper "A spatiotemporal atlas of hydropower in Africa for energy modelling purposes" by Sterl et al. (2021, https://open-research-europe.ec.europa.eu/articles/1-29).

 # To install and use